-So what about making them a little healthier while they still remain crispy because to me a good chicken wing is all about being crispy!
+But how to bake chicken wings and still have them crispy?
 Well luckily there is a little trick that can give you crispy wings without having to fry them.
 It’s something you use in baking all of the time… baking powder!
 You can see my more in-depth explanation here, but by tossing the chicken in baking powder and then baking in the oven, you can get a crispy win.

 But today is about these chicken wings.
 It’s funny to me that I’m sharing a teriyaki chicken wings recipe because as a kid I wasn’t the biggest fan of teriyaki wings.
 I almost always just order garlic or parmesan garlic wings.
 But as I’ve talked about multiple times, taste buds change and while I still love me some garlic wings, there really isn’t much better than these.
 So if you’re starting to meal plan for the Super Bowl and want something a little healthier, I’d give these wings a try!

-What Ingredients are in Baked Teriyaki Chicken Wings?
+What Ingredients are in this Baked Teriyaki Chicken Wings Recipe?

 - Chicken wings